Buying a New Vs. Used Car: What’s the Verdict?

 The first step in the tricky dance of shopping for cars is figuring out if you should buy a new or a used one.
 First, you need to ask yourself: how much money are you willing to spend?
 Do you have the funds for the large price tag of that new car smell, or is the down payment on a used one going to drain you dry?
 Will you need to take out an auto loan in order to even consider either of these options?
 Which option will benefit you most in accordance with that auto loan?
+Should you use a payday loan for a down payment?
 While the first question is solely yours to answer, let’s start off by addressing the pros and cons of a new car.

 Is Newer Really Better?